Matson (MATX)

 We track the long-term change in earnings per share (EPS) for the same reason as long-term revenue growth.
 Compared to revenue, however, EPS highlights whether a company’s growth is profitable.

-We can take a deeper look into Matson’s earnings to better understand the drivers of its performance.
-A five-year view shows that Matson has repurchased its stock, shrinking its share count by 26.9%.
+Diving into the nuances of Matson’s earnings can give us a better understanding of its performance.
+A five-year view shows that Matson has repurchased its stock, shrinking its share count by 28.8%.
 This tells us its EPS outperformed its revenue not because of increased operational efficiency but financial engineering, as buybacks boost per share earnings.

 Like with revenue, we analyze EPS over a shorter period to see if we are missing a change in the business.

-For Matson, its two-year annual EPS growth of 22.9% was lower than its five-year trend.
-We still think its growth was good and hope it can accelerate in the future.
+For Matson, its two-year annual EPS growth of 29% was higher than its five-year trend.
+We love it when earnings growth accelerates, especially when it accelerates off an already high base.

-In Q3, Matson reported EPS of $4.24, down from $5.89 in the same quarter last year.
-Despite falling year on year, this print easily cleared analysts’ estimates.
-Over the next 12 months, Wall Street expects Matson’s full-year EPS of $13.14 to shrink by 22.5%.
+In Q4, Matson reported EPS of $4.60, up from $3.80 in the same quarter last year.
+This print easily cleared analysts’ estimates, and shareholders should be content with the results.
+Over the next 12 months, Wall Street expects Matson’s full-year EPS of $13.94 to shrink by 6%.

 9. Cash Is King

-Taking a step back, we can see that Matson’s margin dropped by 4.2 percentage points during that time.
-Continued declines could signal it is in the middle of an investment cycle.
+Taking a step back, we can see that Matson’s margin dropped by 17.1 percentage points during that time.
+If its declines continue, it could signal increasing investment needs and capital intensity.

 10. Return on Invested Capital (ROIC)